 Are the answers to these questions the same for each application that is being migrated?
 If not, what are the key differences?

-All too often, organizations believe the cloud automatically makes applications highly available and redundant, that a cloud-based infrastructure will be cheaper.
-Unfortunately, this isn’t always the case.
+All too often, organizations believe the cloud automatically makes applications highly available and redundant, and that a cloud-based infrastructure will be cheaper.
+This isn’t the case unless your team has a specific plan for making those goals happen.

 The most successful cloud migration planning we’ve been a part of begin with handling every detail.
 In the largest of these migrations, we spent almost a year working with a customer auditing equipment, applications, access, relationships, business requirements and SLAs, talking to app users and owners to develop a clear and complete picture of the migration.
-Yes — almost a year.
+Yes — almost a year, but we wanted it to be successful.

 Where did the savings come from?